QBeukelman/get_next_line/README.md

 #### 1. Create a main entry point

-To compile, go to the library path directory and run:
+Add the following code to a `main.c` file, in the root directory:

 ```c
 #include <stdio.h>